 When Aucklander Andrew Gardiner, 44, found out he had high blood pressure, he sprang into action.
-He changed his diet & started working out regularly in the gym.
-Even though he lost 40kg of weight, his blood pressure was still high, so following his doctor’s advice he started taking medication & when that didn’t work, he came across mindfulness.
+He changed his diet and started working out regularly in the gym.
+Even though he lost 40kg of weight, his blood pressure was still high, so following his doctor’s advice he started taking medication and when that didn’t work, he came across mindfulness.

-“At the doctors when I first heard about mindfulness, & when I looked it up online, I thought, ‘that’s wishy-washy nonsense,” Andrew says.
+“At the doctors when I first heard about mindfulness, and when I looked it up online, I thought, ‘that’s wishy-washy nonsense,” Andrew says.

 But after his first mindfulness session, he noticed a change almost straight way.

 “While you’re focusing on the breath, you’re focusing on nothing else – whatever concerns you had walking in, are cleared for that five minutes.
 Then over that next week, as it got closer & closer to Thursday again, I was looking forward to mindfulness!”